OXDBXKXO/akamai-toolkit/README.md

 ### Custom browser

-The script provides uses Puppeteer to provide an easy way to experiment on scripts.
+The script uses Puppeteer to provide an easy way to experiment on scripts.
 You can replace a script by a custom one, allowing you to add additional logs for example.
 You can also execute Javascript in Node and in-browser.
 The tool uses YAML config files, allowing you to quickly change the behaviour of Puppeteer without having to manually edit the code.

 Available options are:
 - `headless` : to control headless property of the browser